sayanee/archives/_posts/2008-02-23-common-french-vocabulaire.md

 ---

-Days of the week... **les jours de la semaine. **The french days of the week starts on monday
+Days of the week... **les jours de la semaine** The french days of the week starts on monday

 1. monday  **Lundi**
 2. tuesday **Mardi**